FavioGerometta/GoEuroTest/README.md

 # Assemble it

-All you need to do is run the following command
+All you need to do is run the following command:

 ```
 mvn assembly:assembly